What is Paid Search Advertising? PPC Beginners Guide

 1. Sitelink extensions: Include additional links to specific pages on your website.

-2. Call extensions: Display your phone number with your ad, allowing users to call you directly or click-to-call.
+2. Call extensions: Display your phone number with your ad, allowing users to call you directly or click to call.

 3. Location extensions: Show your business location and a map to users near your business.